perforce/setup-p4/README.md

 ## Detailed logs

-To enable debug logging, create a GitHub Repostiry Secret named `ACTIONS_STEP_DEBUG` with the value `true`.
+To enable debug logging, create a GitHub Repository Secret named `ACTIONS_STEP_DEBUG` with the value `true`.
 See [here](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) for more information.
+Run your workflow again and review the new debug logging.

 ## Limitations